Fluctuations and first-passage properties of systems of Brownian particles with reset: Introduction

+We obtain our analytical results by using exact probabilistic calculations (for model A) and a coarse-grained Langevin-type description (for both models).
+The coarse-grained description is expected to hold at length scales much larger than the typical interparticle distance, and on time scales much longer than the inverse reset rate.
+In this sense the exact ``microscopic" calculations for model A also provide a good benchmark for the approximate coarse-grained description.

 Here is a layout of the remainder of the paper.
 Steady-state fluctuations in models A and B are dealt with in Secs. \ref{sec:independent} and \ref{sec:InteractingParticles}, respectively.
-In Sec. \ref{MFPT} we study the mean first passage time to a distant target for model B and for the Brownian bees model.
+In Sec. \ref{MFPT} we study the MFPT to a distant target for models A and B and for the Brownian bees model.
 We summarize our results and discuss some unresolved issues in Sec. \ref{discussion}.